Visited: June 2017

 Valletta – the first planned city in Europe

 Valletta is a remarkable walled city, where almost every street leads to the sea.
-The traditional Maltese balconies, city gates, well preserved and beautifully decorated churches, Parliament building, Opera house and narrow streets exceeded my expectation.
+The traditional Maltese balconies, city gates, well preserved and beautifully decorated churches, the Parliament Building, the Opera House and narrow streets exceeded my expectation.
 I enjoyed it a lot!

-There is no wonder why the city has been listed in UNESCO World Heritage since 1980 with so many monumental buildings in a small area of less than one square kilometer, which makes it one of the most concentrated historic areas in the World.
+There is no wonder why the city has been listed in UNESCO World Heritage since 1980 with so many monumental buildings in a small area of less than one square kilometer, which makes it one of the most concentrated historic areas on the planet.

-A quickly noticeable features of Maltese houses is outstanding balconies.
+A quickly noticeable feature of Maltese houses is the outstanding balconies.
 They’re usually wooden, closed and painted in bright colors.
 There aren’t any forests on Malta and wood is in short supply, so they used to be quite exclusive and expensive to manufacture.
-Later Malta was colonized by British and wood from UK became available at more reasonable prices.
+Later Malta was colonized by British and wood from the UK became available at more reasonable prices.

 Sliema Chalet Hotel was located close to downtown.
 We enjoyed beautiful view over the sea from the good size room on the top floor.
-Even being accommodated on the 6th floor it was very warm at night, but what really surprised me was the quantity of mosquitos at night.
-I have never seen so many mosquitos as during the first night in my hotel bedroom.
+Even being accommodated on the 6th floor, it was very warm at night, but what really surprised me was the quantity of mosquitos at night.
+I had never seen so many mosquitos as during the first night in my hotel bedroom.

 I was trying to turn the AC on, but it didn’t work.
 Since it was so hot, I couldn’t live the balcony door closed.
 I woke up in the middle of the night feeling mosquito bites all over my body.
-I looked at my girlfriend who was sleeping next to me and noticed that pillow case was full of black dots – mosquitos.
-When I started the war against them, I had to count up to 55, before cleaning the area.
+I looked at my partner who was sleeping next to me and noticed that pillow case was full of black dots – mosquitos.
+When I started the war against them, I had to count up to 55 prior to securing the area.

-Blue lagoon of Comino’s island – a postcard’s photo
+The Blue Lagoon of Comino’s island – a postcard’s photo

 We explored the islands of Malta, Comino and Gozo in the following days.
 The roads are good, distances short, everything well organized and signalized.
 You just need to be careful driving on the left side of the road.